LennaHammer/English/EVP/out/words_adjective.md

 ## 264. right ## adjective
 /rɑɪt/ DIRECTION
 [A2]on or toward the side of your body that is to the east when you are facing north
-- Most people write with their right hand.
+- Most people write with their right `hand`.
-- There's a tree on the right side of the house.
+- There's a tree on the right `side` of the house.

 ## 265. right-hand ## adjective [always before noun]
 /ˈrɑɪt.hænd/
 [A2]on or to the right of something
-- On the right-hand side you'll see a sign.
+- On the right-hand `side` you'll see a sign.

 ## 266. roast ## adjective [always before noun]
 /roʊst/